-NOTE: When the exhaust ductwork passes through a wall, ceiling, or roof made of combustible materials, the opening must be 2-inches (5.04 cm) larger than the duct (all the way around).
-The duct must be centered within this opening.

-To protect the outside end of the horizontal ductwork from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
+- NOTE: When the exhaust ductwork passes through a wall, ceiling, or roof made of combustible materials, the opening must be 2-inches (5.08 cm) larger than the duct (all the way around).
+The duct must be centered within this opening. - a.
+Outside Ductwork Protection - To protect the outside end of the horizontal ductwork from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
 If the ductwork travels vertically up through the roof, it should be protected from the weather by using a 180° turn to point the opening downward.
-In either case, allow at least twice the diameter of the duct between the duct opening and the nearest obstruction (i.e., roof or ground level).
+In either case, allow at least twice the diameter of the duct between the duct opening and the nearest obstruction.